 In principle, VAT charged by the seller can be recovered by the buyer as input VAT (if the purchaser is a VAT taxpayer carrying out transactions which are subject to VAT).
 If a sale is subject to VAT, PCC is not due.
 The sale of agricultural land is exempt from VAT (but in such cases 2% PCC is due).

 Any sales of real property other than land are exempt from VAT if two years have lapsed since that property's first occupation.
-However, in some circumstances, the seller may opt for such a transaction to be subject to VAT.
+However, in some circumstances, the parties may opt for such a transaction to be subject to VAT.
 Other specific exemptions may apply.

 If a sale is exempt from VAT, it is subject to tax on civil law transactions (PCC) at a rate of 2%.